2025 shootings of Minnesota legislators: Responses

 The shootings occurred amid increasing threats and political violence against state and national lawmakers since 2017.
-The wife of the suspect sent condolences on behalf of herself and her children, saying the family was blindsided and heartbroken over the violence, which she said betrayed their Christian faith and tenets.
+Boelter's wife, Jenny, sent condolences on behalf of herself and her children, saying the family was blindsided and heartbroken over the violence, which she said betrayed their Christian faith and tenets.
+She divorced Boelter in October 2025, and was granted the family's Green Isle home and sole custody of their remaining minor child.